gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 Dermitius should not bring any more foreigners into the island; and should even send away those he had called in, as soon as he had reduced Leinster to a state of order.

-## Chapter XI: The coming over of Maurice Fitzgerald, and the conquest of Dublin.
+## Chapter XI: The coming over of Maurice Fitzgerald, and the conquest of Dublin

 These matters being settled, and fortune appearing again to smile upon them with a more favourable aspect, behold, Maurice Fitzgerald, of whom I have already spoken in the Second Chapter, and who was